xk1234/tp/docs/DeveloperGuide.md

 1. User <ins>find persons by name and tag (UC5)</ins>.
 2. User requests to export contacts of all persons currently on the list.
 3. User selects which fields to export from the contacts.
-4. AddressBook exports contacts to default file path.
+4. System exports contacts to default file path.
     Use case ends.

 **Extensions**

 * 2a.
 The list is empty.
     * 2a1.
-AddressBook shows an error message.
+System shows an error message.
       Use case resumes at step 1.
 * 3a.
 The user selects invalid fields.
     * 3a1.
-AddressBook shows an error message.
+System shows an error message.
       Use case resumes at step 1.

 **Use case: UC11 - Remove Tag from multiple contacts at once**